What is 'scrambling' in hiking? We get hands on

 1. Maintain three points of contact with the rock at all times To help maintain balance and ensure you’ll be able to prevent a fall if you slip.

-2. Wear appropriate footwear Grippy rubber outsoles will make a big difference, as will a stiffer “climbing zone” in the toe (a feature found on many of our best hiking shoes and best hiking boots).
+2. Wear appropriate footwear Grippy rubber outsoles will make a big difference, as will a stiffer “climbing zone” in the toe.
+Approach shoes are ideal, as they're specifically designed to grip rocky terrain, though most types of hiking footwear are fine.

 3. Test handholds before committing your weight to them …because you never know when you’ll come across a loose one!